Quenty/NevermoreEngine/Modules/Client/Camera/Effects/readme.md

 ### Camera State
-Camera state is an immutable camera system used for camera interpolation.
+CameraState is an immutable camera system used for camera interpolation.
 Designed to make camera effects easy, it trades some efficiency and speed for making a not confusing camera system.

 Camera state stores internal state of Coordinate frames as quaternions.
 This means that the classic lerp equation.
 Operations have been overridden to make this easier to work with.